10 Foods That Sound Healthy But Are Better to Avoid

 4. Fruit yogurt

-Although these types of sweeteners are natural, they are still sugar.
+Although agave nectar, coconut sugar, and brown rice syrup are natural, they are still sugar.
 That means you still need to be aware of how much you're using.
 Agave nectar has a low glycemic index (GI) so retailers often market it as healthy, but it has a high fructose content which research indicates is detrimental to weight and the risk of diabetes and non-alcoholic fatty liver disease.

 Coconut sugar is another naturally high fructose sugar and rice syrup has a very high GI of 98, while vegan honey contains sugar or other natural sweeteners.
 While these natural sweeteners are empty calories, other sweeteners such as molasses and maple syrup contain some nutrients such as iron and antioxidants but you still need to use them in moderate amounts.
 Some people may prefer to use stevia as a sweetener if they are trying to manage their weight or diabetes.